salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/">Prior Release Documentation</a>

-#### Version 6.1.4
-_Released February 28, 2019, correlating with the Marketing Cloud January 2019 release._

 #### Version 6.2.0
 _Released April XX, 2019, correlating with the Marketing Cloud April 2019 release._

-Location -- Corrected an issue that prevented a location or proximity CloudPage+Alert message from displaying.
 * **Required: App Endpoint (Tenant-Specific Endpoint)** -- Passing the SDK's configuration an App Endpoint value is now required.
 See [Configuration Requirements]({{ site.baseurl }}/get-started/apple.html#configuration_requirements) for details.

+* **In-App Messaging** -- In-App Messaging (IAM) affords customized in-app experiences for delivering relevant, personalized messages to users of your app.
+Without relying on push notifications being enabled, Marketing Cloud customers can create engaging full-screen, modal or banner messages for delivery to your application and presentation while your users are interacting with your application.

 * **Application Badging Override** -- The SDK now offers a configuration value to allow for full application control of app badge value.
 See [Application Badging]({{ site.baseurl }}/application-badging/application-badging.html) for details.

 * **Delay Registration until Contact Key is Set** -- The SDK now offers a configuration value to allow for registrations to the Marketing Cloud to be delayed until a contact key has been set via `sfmc_setContactKey:`.
 See [Delay Registration]({{ site.baseurl }}/sdk-implementation/user-data.html) for details.

+#### Version 6.1.4
+_Released February 28, 2019, correlating with the Marketing Cloud January 2019 release._

+* **Location -- Corrected an issue that prevented a location or proximity CloudPage+Alert message from displaying.

 #### Version 6.1.3
 _Released February 11, 2019, correlating with the Marketing Cloud January 2019 release._

 * **Implemented location message segmentation**—The SDK now supports app control over which geofence and beacon messages are displayed.
 Use the region information provided for geofence and beacon messages in your notification presentation logic.
 Review [Location Message Segmentation]({{ site.baseurl }}/location/geolocation-segmentation.html).